CUTheory/auralskills3/source/_posts/2013-09-17-meeting-7-assignment.markdown

 *Before meeting 8 (Sept.
 23/24), ALL STUDENTS:*

 - Respond to at least 6 examples listed by your classmates in the collaborative playlists on Piazza.
 If their example is correct, say so.
 If not, offer a respectful correction, adding the example to another playlist if necessary.
 - Begin practicing your first prepared song ("Die Neugerige", from *Die schöne Müllerin*).
-A video atempt will be due the day after Meeting 8 (Sept.
+A video atempt *of page 1* will be due the day after Meeting 8 (Sept.
 25/26), so make use of the weekend to prepare well.

 Be sure to bring your copy of *Die schöne Müllerin* to class, as well as any other materials your instructor has required (none for Shaffer).